brookskindle/dotfiles/README.md

   for my gtk theme
 * I'm using [Flatabulous](https://github.com/anmoljagetia/Flatabulous) for the
   icons

-### Bootloader
-The plymouth bootloader is the default bootloader for Xubuntu.
-I chose to modify the background of the loading screen, but you can also change the loading text as well.

-1. Modify files to your heart's content in `/usr/share/plymouth/themes/xubuntu-logo/`
-1. Run `sudo update-initramfs -u` to make the changes permanent

 ### Login Screen
 I've edited my login screen wallpaper, but there are a few other things you can